ddrous/covid-19-sird/README.md

 # COVID-19 SIRD MODEL
 Study of the COVID-19 epidemic in Cameroon using a SIRD model with population birth and death rates.

-Check the file `Rapport.pdf` for a complete description of the work; run the notebook in the folder `Code` to obtain the results.
+Check the file `Rapport.pdf` for a complete description of the work; run the notebook `Code.ipynb` to obtain the results.

 ## Screenshots